-Through researching, studying and producing writing in a variety of genres and contexts, you will also achieve a deeper theoretical understanding of both the influence that natural, digital, social and cultural environments have on your writing and the significant potential of your writing to impact these environments.
+Through researching, studying and producing writing in a variety of genres and contexts, students of the Critical & Creative Thinking, MA (MA CCT) with a concentration in Writing and Critical Reflection program achieve a deeper theoretical understanding of both the influence that natural, digital, social and cultural environments have on their writing and the significant potential to impact these environments by their writing.

 Maggie Christensen's research interests include rhetoric and composition, multi-modal composition/digital writing and composition pedagogy.
 She co-edited' From the Heartland: Critical Reading and Writing at UNO' and is the author of 'Evocative Objects: Re-imagining the Possibilities of Multi-modal Composition', among other selected publications.

 Bachelor's degree from an accredited institution.

 Students must complete 30 credit hours, including the following requirements: